 Actors audition for a new play with a script, for a new series with sides, and for a new commercial with copy.
 But once in a while, actors will be asked to do a monologue, especially when meeting with an agent.
-It’s always easier to audition opposite a partner, reader, or actor from the series on which you want to work as it allows you to build a rapport.
+It’s always easier to audition opposite a partner, reader, or actor from the series on which you want to work, as it allows you to build a rapport.
+With a monologue, you’re on your own.
+These are always the most difficult auditions to pull off successfully, so be prepared.
+Follow these winning strategies when choosing a monologue.

 Know your type and range, and make sure the part is age-appropriate and physically accurate.
 It’s agonizing to watch a 25-year-old trying to be 45 or a guy from Minnesota trying to be a Mafioso from Brooklyn.
 A monologue should show who you are, not add layers of dialects, character traits, a limp, or something outrageous to impress.
 If they can’t tell you’re acting, that’s good acting.